Bob Scarpitto

 Bob Scarpitto (born January 7, 1939) is an American former professional football player who was a punter and flanker in the American Football League (AFL) for the San Diego Chargers in 1961, the Denver Broncos from 1962 through 1967, and then the Boston Patriots in 1968.
 He was an AFL All-Star in 1966.
+The Pro Football Hall of Fame selected him to the second-team All-Time AFL Team as a punter.
 He played college football for the Notre Dame Fighting Irish.